anandharajakalya/recommendation_system/README.md

 ##### Algorithm
 User based recommendation system is used that contains the following steps

-1. Build user-user matrix
+1.Build user-user matrix

-2.Use cosine similarity to find out the similarity between Users 3.Find the most similar users
+2.Use cosine similarity to find out the similarity between Users

+3.Find the most similar users

 4.Suggest the gifts for the chosen user depending on weighted average of ratings given to the gifts

 ##### Techniques involved